-The Contractor shall obtain approval from the Superintendent's Representative for the intended material source to ensure the that fill material used is consistent with the displaced or scoured material.
+The Contractor shall obtain approval from the Superintendent for the intended material source to ensure the that fill material used is consistent with the displaced or scoured material.
+The Contractor shall note the intended source of bulk fill material as specified in the Works Schedule, local or imported.